-Public consultations on LRIP Corridor C16 that will be held in October 2018.
+Public consultations on LRIP corridor C25 held in October 2018.

 The ESMP is published in Romanian and English language on the website of State Road Administration for soliciting comments and suggestions.

 http://asd.md/blog/consultari-publice.html

 Also public announcements were placed on project Facebook page several days before public meetings on September 27 and October 5, 2018: